henrysingleton/graniteoctopus-wagtail/readme.md

 `./deploy.sh`

+Site is installed in /opt/webapps/goctopus

 You'll need to do manual re-loading on the web server.
 Script doesnt do it atm.
 If you add a new app you will need to explicitly add its directory to the `deploy.sh` file.

-`source /opt/webapps/goctopus/env/bin/activate`
+1. `source /opt/webapps/goctopus/env/bin/activate`
-`pip install -r /opt/webapps/goctopus/site/requirements.txt` `python /opt/webapps/goctopus/site/manage.py migrate` `sudo supervisorctl restart graniteoctopus`
+2. `pip install -r /opt/webapps/goctopus/site/requirements.txt`
+3. `python /opt/webapps/goctopus/site/manage.py migrate`
+4. `sudo supervisorctl restart goctopus`